okanbulut/eirm/README.md

 To cite ``eirm`` in your work, please use the following APA-style citation:

-> Bulut, O. (2020). *eirm: Explanatory item response modeling for dichotomous and polytomous item responses* [Computer software].
-Available from <http://CRAN.R-project.org/package=eirm>.
+> Bulut, O. (2020). *eirm: Explanatory item response modeling for dichotomous and polytomous item responses*, R package version 0.3.0. doi: 10.5281/zenodo.4556285 Available from <https://CRAN.R-project.org/package=eirm>.

 ***